Restaurant website design tips for people who give a fork.

 A CMS (Content Management System) can be expensive and doesn’t always provide the best results.
 Think about how often the client will want to update their site.
 If it’s an infrequent menu update, think about offering the updates as part of your package.
 Using a PDF sharing site like pdfcast.org could be a good alternative to a CMS, allowing the client to create/alter the new menu in Microsoft Word and then upload it via the site, whilst the link from the main site remains intact, either as a direct link or as an iframe.

 The beauty of working with restaurants is that they generally have a relatively low number of hits a day which gives you more scope for creative flare without worrying about bandwidth.

 People like to book online, and it’s important to be able to incorporate a booking form into the site.
 Solutions like Top Table/Open Table work well as they monitor availability as well as informing the restaurant of any bookings that have been made.
 You can access the admin panel for Top Table without needing any passwords or information, and you can generate and customise (to an extent) a widget to be added to the website.
 If you’re following the previous point and you’re feeling ambitious, you can customise the widget to a much greater extent by copying the CSS from its server-side location, making it local and editing it to your heart’s content.

 10. Know your competition

-If there’s five Italian restaurants in the same area you want to make damn sure that yours is the best.
+Suppose there are five Italian restaurants in the same area you want to make damn sure that yours is the best.
 Look at the competitors with an open mind and assess what they’ve done right, what they’ve done wrong and areas that could be improved upon.

-Weather you’re designing a brand new website or working over the top of an old one, there’s a chance you won’t always be able to follow these rules but don’t despair, restaurant website design is often all about compromise, as much as we may hate to admit it.
+Whether you’re designing a brand new website or working over the top of an old one, there’s a chance you won’t always be able to follow these rules but don’t despair, restaurant website design is often all about compromise, as much as we may hate to admit it.